loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 The second style, procedural, enables exactly what its name suggests: procedures.
 The type signature $f : *(A times.circle ~B)$ exactly corresponds to the C function signature $B space f(A space a)$.
-The type $~B$ corresponds to a stack that accepts $B$ as a return value to continue with.
+The type $~B$ corresponds to a stack that expects a value of type $B$ to be pushed on top.
 This stack can store an arbitrary state of kind $omega$.
 Because of the kinding rules of $*$ and $times.circle$, only a single stack can be passed to a static function.

 Finally we have higher-order programming, which is not possible with $*$ and $~$ alone.
 The type $*(A times.circle ~B